Pre-requisites for Applying for Family Reunion Visa for Germany:

 - Applicant’s Birth Certificate:

 Attesting it from Magistrate of first class/Nazim would be sufficient.
 Then place a copy of it in your documents.
 Recent birth certificates are in English and Urdu as well.
 But if your is not like that you can get it translated form courts.
-If you are applying at embassy then English and Urdu are enough.
+If you are Applying for Family Reunion Visa for Germany at embassy, then English and Urdu are enough.
 But if you are applying in consulate then translate it German too.
 You can translate it from Goethe Institute for paying Rs.
 4400/- for whole set of documents (nikah form, birth certificate, marriage certificate and FRC).

 - Spouse’s Birth Certificate: